buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

    (optional) Indicates the builder to use.

 ``sphinx``
-   (optional, defaulting to :program:`shinx-build`) Indicates the executable to run.
+   (optional, defaulting to :program:`sphinx-build`) Indicates the executable to run.

 ``tags``
    (optional) List of ``tags`` to pass to :program:`sphinx-build`

 ``defines``
-   (optional) Dictionnary of defines to overwrite values of the :file:`conf.py` file.
+   (optional) Dictionary of defines to overwrite values of the :file:`conf.py` file.

 ``mode``